 The University bookstores operate as sales stores to handle, in addition to books and school supplies, soft goods and other merchandise in as far as space and store personnel will permit.
 All food products sold on campus must be handled or controlled by either the Department of Food Services or authorized contract vendors.
-These measures are taken to ensure proper sanitary practices and to eliminate the sale of food products in various places throughout the campus which are not designed and equipped for the sale of food.
+These measures are taken to insure proper sanitary practices and to eliminate the sale of food products in various places throughout the campus which are not designed and equipped for the sale of food.
 Any outside person or vendor not properly authorized to engage in sales activity on Cavalla international University property shall be instructed by authorized University personnel, to cease such operation immediately, and if such activity does not cease, persons involved will be subject to arrest.
-Any University personnel, faculty, staff or student, not properly authorized to engage in sales activity on Cavalla international University property shall be instructed by authorized university personnel to cease such operation immediately, and if such activity does not cease, persons will be reported to the appropriate University authority for disciplinary action.
+Any University personnel, faculty, staff or student, not properly authorized to engage in sales activity on Cavalla international University property shall be instructed by authorized to engage in sales activity on Cavalla international university property shall be instructed by authorized to engage in sales activity on Cavalla international university property shall be instructed by authorized to engage in sales activity on Cavalla international university property shall be instructed by authorized to engage in sales activity on Cavalla international university property shall be instructed by authorized to engage in sales activity on Cavalla international university property shall be instructed by authorized university personnel to cease such operation immediately, and if such activity does not cease, persons will be reported to the appropriate University authority for disciplinary action.